Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 1. Click the ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add) button in the upper left corner.
   A new data input line is displayed.

-2. Click the *VAT ID* drop-down list and select **No**, as the end customer must be a private individual.
+2. Click the *VAT ID* drop-down list and select **No** in case the rule should only apply for B2C transactions.

 3. Click the *Country of origin* drop-down list on the right and select the country where the product is shipped from.
 The *Country of origin* drop-down list on the left must remain blank (**Any**).